 ABOUT ME

-I have been teaching undergraduate philosophy and allied courses since 1999, mostly at Ateneo de Manila University (where I am an assistant professor at the philosophy department) and also at Miriam College.
-I have taught on undergraduate education studies programmes at London Metropolitan University and University College London.
+I have been teaching undergraduate philosophy and allied courses since 1999, mostly at Ateneo de Manila University (where I am an assistant professor and coordinator of graduate programs at the philosophy department).
+I was a senior lecturer, then an associate lecturer, of education at London Metropolitan University, and I have also taught on the Global Liberal Studies program at New York University London and on the undergraduate education studies programme at University College London.
 My research interests are at the intersection of philosophy and education.

 EDUCATION